nexodus-io/nexodus/docs/development/design/stack.md

 ## Summary

-This proposal documents the decisions made around the Nexodus software stack.
+This proposal documents the decisions made around the Nexodus Service.

 ## Proposal